-5. PRINCIPLES
+4. PRINCIPLES

-Academic integrity is an essential element of an ethical learning and teaching culture.
+a) Academic integrity is an essential element of an ethical learning and teaching culture.

-It is the role of all NIDA stakeholders to advocate for and uphold academic integrity in the learning space through active ethical academic practice.

-The moral rights of artists are to be respected by students and the NIDA through appropriate acknowledgement and referencing.

-NIDA is opposed to and will not accept plagiarism or academic dishonesty by staff, students or affiliates.

-NIDA will treat all allegations of academic dishonesty and plagiarism seriously and where proven, will take action under both this and the misconduct policy.

-NIDA will not give credit to work that is plagiarised or developed as a result of academically dishonest activities

-NIDA will manage grievances, complaints and appeals in alignment with the principles of natural justice, and regulatory requirements in a timely manner.
+- b) It is the role of all NIDA stakeholders to advocate for and uphold academic integrity in the learning space through active ethical academic practice. - c) The moral rights of artists are to be respected by students and the NIDA through appropriate acknowledgement and referencing. - d) NIDA acknowledges the value of Generative artificial intelligence as a tool however it must not replace the student's acquisition and synthesising of knowledge and skill development. - e) NIDA is opposed to and will not accept plagiarism or academic dishonesty by staff, students or affiliates. - f) NIDA will treat all allegations of academic dishonesty, plagiarism and misuse of Generative AI seriously and where proven, will take action under both this and the misconduct policy. - g) NIDA will not give credit to work that is plagiarised or developed as a result of academically dishonest activities. - h) NIDA will manage grievances, complaints and appeals in alignment with the principles of natural justice, and regulatory requirements in a timely manner as set out in our Acdemic Complaints and Appeals Policy.

-6. POLICY
+5. POLICY

-6.1 Designing learning and assessment activities that support students to conduct their work with academic integrity
+5.1 Designing learning and assessment activities that support students to conduct their work with academic integrity